Day 1

 Evaluation and monitoring of analytical quality – M. Panteghini (Italy)

-Quality indicators in the total testing process – V. De Guire (Canada)
+Assessing the robustness of the total testing process with Quality Indicators – V. De Guire (Canada)

 Outcome measurement and integration of quality measures in laboratory medicine – M. Plebani (Italy)